valenjet/upskill-in-testing-with-python/code/ch02/README.md

 ============================================== 1 failed, 3 passed in 0.01s ==============================================
 ```

-### I3-S3: Code (green 🟩)
+### I3 - Step 3: Code (green 🟩)

-Let's write just enough code to make all the tests pass.
+Write just enough code to make all the tests pass, like this:

-And that looks like this:
 ```python
 # temperature_converter.py